 The experience doesn’t stop after coming down from the 86th or 102nd floor observatories, either.
 Their descent leads them back to the 80th floor, where they can use self-service kiosks to find and purchase their photos from their visit.
 According to Squint/Opera, these use facial recognition technology to locate each guest’s picture quickly.

-Lastly, a series of interactive touchscreen kiosks with Planar displays and Intel RealSense cameras provide a parting treat for visitors.
+Lastly, a series of interactive touchscreen kiosks with Intel RealSense cameras provide a parting treat for visitors.
 Displaying a dense mosaic of social media-tagged photos from the top of the building, users’ silhouettes are rendered live onscreen in the form of pointillism—with nighttime images making up the dark parts of their body’s outline.
 When touched, the displays magnify areas of images, so guests can look for their own posts.

 “What began with the new observatory entrance opening in August 2018 is now as we intended: a fully educational and immersive journey which connects visitors from around the world to their emotional connections to the World’s Most Famous Building and helps them design their entire visit to New York City from the center of it all,” said Anthony E. Malkin, chairman and CEO of Empire State Realty Trust.
 “The completed Empire State Building Observatory elevates our guests’ experience, from our new entrance to the dramatic and exciting new 102nd floor.
 At 88 years young, the Empire State Building remains the icon of innovation, aspirations, and dreams, and is the vibrant ancestor of all tall buildings around the world.”